Garden Styles - Garden Design

 Wild garden style

-Needs a fair amount of space to be done properly and so not the most appropriate for a small area, or particularly successful at attracting wildlife due to size, (but this depends on the location).
+Needs a fair amount of space to be done properly and so not the most appropriate for a small area, nor will a small area be particularly successful at attracting wildlife, but this depends on the location.

 It is quite easy to get the "feel" of a wild garden however and they are often the most successful when they become increasingly wild with less of a cultivated look as you move away from the house (what do you mean that's what you've got already?).
 For a decorative rather than completely wild look, use a mix of cultivated and wild plants.
 In particular use cultivated varieties of native plants, Viburnum, Crab apples, Hawthorn etc.